Rurusetto/rurusetto/content/posts/soyokaze/index.md

 ### difficulty reduction

 - ![Easy Icon](mod-icon/easy-mod.png) Easy
   - Larger circles, more forgiving HP drain, less accuracy required, and multiple lives.
-As a bonus, it make the map impossible to read!
+As a bonus, it makes the map impossible to read!
   - Score Multiplier: 0.85x

 - ![No Fail Icon](mod-icon/no-fail-mod.png) No Fail
   - You can't fail, no matter what.
-    - Make it impossoble to fail.
+    - Makes it impossible to fail.
   - Score Multiplier: 0.50x

 - ![Half Time Icon](mod-icon/half-time-mod.png) Half Time